deepuHub/deepuhub.github.io/pages/hydroponics.md

-# My Aeroponics Journey
+# My Hydroponics Journey

 ## Introduction
-Welcome to my blog where I share my exciting journey of growing plants using an aeroponics tower.
+Welcome to my blog where I share my exciting journey of growing plants using an hydroponics tower.
 I started this project with a DIY kit and have learned a lot along the way.
 Here’s a detailed account of my experience.

 ## Getting Started
 1. **Purchasing the Kit**